Stefanovicius/ei-gpt/README.md

 First you'll need to install [Bun](https://bun.sh/), it's a new JavaScript runtime built from scratch to serve the modern JavaScript ecosystem.

 Bun is designed as a drop-in replacement for Node.js.
-It natively implements hundreds of Node.js and Web APIs, including fs, path, Buffer and more.
+It natively implements hundreds of Node.js and Web APIs, including `fs`, `path`, `Buffer` and more.

 The goal of Bun is to run most of the world's server-side JavaScript and provide tools to improve performance, reduce complexity, and multiply developer productivity.